 By prioritizing the well-being and spiritual nourishment of current members, your church can create a stable and welcoming environment that encourages long-term engagement.

 8. Create a Dedicated Congregation Development Team

 To help with existing churchgoers, I recommend establishing a dedicated congregation development team or system.
 Promote a path that is all about a person’s journey at the church.
 It should not start and end with them coming to your services for the first time.
 What I recommend is to first have a loving and open welcome to the church for everyone who enters.

 From there, offer program(s) that teach the newcomers everything about your church and being a new believer, if applicable.
 Many churches do these first two steps but nothing else afterward.
 Small groups are a decent and common option after this, plugging someone into a group of like-minded people who perhaps have similar interests and hobbies.

-Have a clear path that is rewarding to your church members.
+- Outline clear steps for members to get involved and advance in their church involvement.
 Announce exciting trips and enjoyable outings with one another so that there is lots for people to get involved in besides just the church services.

 A team that carefully plans out these events and how and when to promote them to the church with a dedicated budget can ensure that not just the new members feel loved and cared for.
 This is how you gain and sustain growth in your church community.

 - 11 Step Church Security Checklist To Keep Your Church Safe

 - Youth Ministry Curriculum Guide: How To Choose The Best One